-- Excess lobbying and political expenditures carried over from the preceding taxable year. - 2.
-An amount equal to the taxable lobbying and political expenditures reported on line 85f for the preceding taxable year, if the organization received a waiver of the proxy tax imposed on that amount.
+1. Excess lobbying and political expenditures carried over from the preceding tax year.

+2. An amount equal to the taxable lobbying and political expenditures reported on line 85f for the preceding tax year, if the organization received a waiver of the proxy tax imposed on that amount.